ayivima/vectorkit/README.rst

 ``shuffled`` - Returns a new vector with shuffled version of a vector's components

+``sigmoid`` - Passes a vector through a logistic sigmoid function and returns a new vector

+``softmax`` - Passes a vector through a softmax function and returns a new vector

 ``smul`` - Returns a new vector, which is the product from a scalar multiplication of a vector

 ``std`` - Returns the standard deviation of the components of a vector